Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Evaluation

 Our blocker documents are crafted via black-box optimization performed on a specific RAG system.
-We now investigate whether attacks transfer to another RAG system.
-We focus this investigation on RAG systems that use different LLMs but the same document database and embedding model, since the type of LLM is one of the most significant factors that influence whether jamming is successful or not.
+To investigate whether these attacks transfer, we vary LLMs while keeping the same document database and embedding model since the LLM is the most significant factor influencing the success of jamming.
+When evaluating transferability from a source LLM $\llmmodel_{s}$ to a target LLM $\llmmodel_{t}$, we measure the jamming success rate as the percentage of queries that were originally answered by \emph{both} models but are no longer answered by $\llmmodel_{t}$.
+We discard the queries not answered by $\llmmodel_{s}$, because we do not have a blocker document generated for them, as well as the queries not answered by $\llmmodel_{t}$, because jamming them is pointless.

-We show the results for the NQ dataset and GTR-base embedding model in~\Cref{tab:llm_transferability}.
+\Cref{tab:llm_transferability} shows the results for the NQ dataset and GTR-base embedding model.
 They indicate low transferability across LLMs.
-We conjecture that transferability of blocker documents can be improved by optimizing them for multiple LLMs, similar to the methodology proposed for transferable jailbreaking attacks in~\cite{zou2023universal}.
+This is different from jailbreaking attacks, which can transfer~\cite{andriushchenko2024jailbreaking}.
+In jailbreaking attacks, however, the attacker typically controls most of the input (other than the system prompt).
+By contrast, in our single-document attacks on RAG, most of the input (the system prompt, the query, and the other $k-1$ retrieved documents) is outside the attacker's control.
+We conjecture that transferability of blockers can be improved by optimizing them for multiple LLMs, similar to transferable jailbreaking attacks~\cite{zou2023universal}.
 We leave this to future work.